noony19/test.n./Home.md

-Welcome to the Spectra-Music wiki!
+Welcome to the JMusicBot wiki!

 Please check the [[Setup]] page for how to set up the bot!